IIEleven11/CloneXTTSv2/README.md

 - Get reference audio (length and amount unknown.
 Experiment)

 - Use segmenter.py, point it at your single 48khz audio file
-- My segmenter script is a very very delicate script/process.
-A lot of things can go wrong very easily.
-It's important to be very meticulous, go slow, pay attention to each detail, and match every piece of this instruction.
-The script will create 1-10 second long audio clips.
-It should in theory not cut off sentences or speech.
-              A) One .wav file
-              B) 48khz
-              C) Mono (Do not use stereo!)
-              D) Clarity (When it comes to voice cloning, dataset is a very important factor.
-Make sure its audible, clear of any background noise, and a single speaker)
-              E) 16bit PCM

 - Use transcriber.py, pointing it at the segments folder.
    - The format of metadata.csv follows ljspeech: "audio1|transcription|validation" or if you have no validation, repeat transcription: "audio1|transcription|transcription"